openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 ## Response Encryption without Signatures

-Clients receiving encrypted responses that are not signed cannot rely on the trustworthiness of the values provided by `iss`, `aud` and `exp` if an attacker receives a victim’s `vp_token` generated for the intended client and then creates a new JWE response encrypted to the client’s public key.
+Clients receiving encrypted responses that are not signed cannot rely on the trustworthiness of the values provided by `iss`, `aud` and `exp` if an attacker receives a victim’s `vp_token` generated for the intended client.
+Then, an attacker can then create a new JWE response encrypted to the client’s public key with different values for `iss`, `aud` and `exp`.

 ## DIF Presentation Exchange 2.0.0